mawenbao/gofeed/README.md

 # gofeed

 Gofeed was inspired by feed43.com.
-It is disigned to extract full-text feeds from websites which only provide partial feeds or no feeds at all.
+It is disigned to extract full-text feeds from websites which only provide partial feeds or provide no feeds at all.

 This simple program was written when I started to learn golang.
 So I tried to reinvent everything I need, including a simple crawler which took good use of cache and a very simple rss2.0 feed generator.